-- they are wholly or substantially dependent on the recipient, and - the young person's income in the financial year will not exceed the child income limit.

-If you care for a child between 14 per cent and less than 35 per cent of the time you will not be eligible to receive the child related components of Family Tax Benefit payments, but you may be eligible to receive Rent Assistance, a Health Care Card, Remote Area Allowance, Child Care Benefit and Child Care Rebate, and the lower threshold of the Medicare Safety Net.
+- be in your primary care for at least 35 per cent of the time\\\ - have income below the child income limit, if this applies to them (described under 'Child income limit') - not receive a pension or benefit, or labour market program payment such as Youth Allowance - not receive a prescribed education scheme payment such as ABSTUDY if they are aged 16 to 21. - \These changes to FTB child eligibility came into effect on 1 January 2013. - \\A young person aged 19 can be an FTB child up to the end of the calendar year in which they turn 19, as long as they are in full-time secondary study. - \\\If you care for a child between 14 per cent and less than 35 per cent of the time you will not be eligible to receive the child related components of Family Tax Benefit payments, but you may be eligible to receive Rent Assistance, a Health Care Card, Remote Area Allowance, Child Care Benefit and Child Care Rebate, and the lower threshold of the Medicare Safety Net.